 Employing naltrexone through TSM causes extinction of the urge to overindulge because the reinforcement enjoyed by the drinker while taking alcohol becomes less over time.
-This is due to the endorphine-blocking action of the drug when it is taken an hour before drinking.
-Inevitably, the association of drinking alcohol with enjoying pleasurable feelings is diminished to a point that the urge is gone altogether.
+This is due to the endorphin block action of the drug when it taken an hour before drinking.
+Inevitably, the association of drinking alcohol with enjoying pleasurable feelings diminished to a point that the urge gone together.

-This approach is rather similar to the process in which Russian physiologist Ivan Pavlov caused his test dogs to lose their association of the bell with a food reward simply withholding the food reward for several test sessions.
-Doctor David Sinclair who developed TSM was admittedly inspired by Pavlov’s work in conditioned response.
+This approach is rather similar to the process in which Russian physiologist Ivan Pavlov caused his test dogs to lose their association of the bell with a food reward simply with holding the food reward for several test sessions.
+Doctor David Sinclair who developed TSM admittedly inspired by Pavlov’s work in conditioned response.

 The Sinclair Method: Does it work?

 Patients aiming to rid themselves of alcohol dependency through TSM report an impressive success rate of 80 percent.
-Half of these patients stop drinking entirely, while the other half lose the urge to drink excessively and are able, instead, to drink socially without fear.
+Half of these patients stop drinking entirely.
+While the other half lose the urge to drink excessively and are able, instead, to drink social without fear.

-Dr. Sinclair notes that naltrexone was previously unpopular because it was used incorrectly.
-Rather than making patients take the drug as a daily maintenance dose as recommended by the Food and Drug Administration, Dr Sinclair prescribes its use only on days when the patient expects to be drinking alcohol, specifically an hour prior to drinking.
+Dr. Sinclair notes that naltrexone previously unpopular because it used incorrect.
+Rather than making patients take the drug as a daily maintain dose as recommended by the Food and Drug Administration.
+Dr Sinclair prescribes its use only on days.
+When the patient expects to be drinking alcohol, specifically an hour prior to drinking.

 In this treatment, the naltrexone needs to interact with actual drinking behavior to produce the desired effect.
-The patient is required to actually drink alcoholic beverages if he is to experience the decreasing pleasure in drinking that TSM aims to accomplish.
+The patient required to actually drink alcoholic goods.
+If he is to experience the decreasing pleasure in drinking that TSM aims to accomplish.
 Abstaining from drink, as the FDA indicated use of naltrexone states, will only increase the irrepressible craving for alcohol, Dr Sinclair points out.

 The success of Dr Sinclair’s method is highly praised by Dr. Roy Eskapa in his landmark book, The Cure for Alcoholism.
 Eskapa concurs with the TSM approach, noting how the use of the already available drug fosters greater therapeutic success.

-The Sinclair Method is not an off-the-shelf product or clever life hack, but a serious therapeutic strategy that must be administered and supervised by one’s doctor.
+The Sinclair Method is not an off the shelf product or clever life hack.
+But a serious therapeutic strategy that must administered and supervised by one’s doctor.
 Find out more about TSM by reading the forthcoming article in the Ovus Medical Blog, which will feature a real-life Sinclair Method and naltrexone user who will share his insights and experience using it and how it has cured him of his alcoholism.